jayblitz/Aztec-Sequencer-Node/README.md

   --p2p.p2pIp IP
 ```

-This Readme will keep getting update here and on my X https://x.com/edemblinks
+This Readme will keep getting updated here and on my X https://x.com/edemblinks